 A longshot of the Marienbrücke taken from a balcony of Neuschwanstein Castle (Schloss Neuschwanstein).
 From there one has an excellent view over the whole castle.
 The bridge can be reached by bus starting near the ticket office in Hohenschwangau.

-While travelling from Naumburg (Saale) to the visitor centre of the Nebra Sky Disk by bus I got this view of the new built Unstrut Viaduct which crosses the spacious Unstrut Valley.
-With a length of 2,688 m, it is considered as the second longest railway bridge of Germany.
+While travelling from Naumburg (Saale) to the visitor centre of the Nebra Sky Disk by bus, I got this view of the new built Unstrut Viaduct which crosses the spacious Unstrut Valley.
+With a length of 2,688 m, it is considered the second longest railway bridge of Germany.

 I love the architecture of this footbridge which is located next to the railway station of Voitsberg.
 The bridge spans the tracks of the railroad between the Styrian places Graz and Köflach.
 The railroad is used by the GKB Railways (Graz-Köflacher-Bahn und Busbetrieb).